kyleu/boilerplay/README.md

 # Boilerplay

-Using the latest technology in the Scala ecosystem, Boilerplay is a reactive web application built on Play 2.4, ScalaJS, Silhouette, and postgres-async.
+Using the latest technology in the Scala ecosystem, Boilerplay is a reactive web application built on Play 2.5, ScalaJS, Silhouette 4, Akka, and postgres-async.
 It provides a good starting point for whatever you want to build.

 ## Features

-* Social sign-in and local credentials support.
+* Local sign-in, profile, and change password support.
 * Role based security, with normal and admin roles.
 * Full admin suite for user management, reporting, and real-time session observation.
 * Ad-hoc queries, nightly activity reports, and other pretty charts and graphs.
-* Sophisticated asset pipeline using Require.js and UglifyJS for minified/uglifed/compressed resources.
-* Scala source that is shared between the client and server.
+* Scala source that is shared between the client and server via Scala.js.
 * Websocket-driven actor support, with monitoring and tracing.

 ## Technology

 The Play application communicates over a WebSocket to a pool of Akka actors managing connections.
 Serialization is handled by Play Json, and all database communication runs via postgres-async.
 Scala.js compiles the shared code and provides an in-browser component.
-You can sign in with Facebook, Google, or Twitter thanks to Play Silhouette.
 Websocket communication is handled via Play and Akka.

 ## Running the app